AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/system-settings/dmx-output-mapping.md

 > You would normally use this to connect a backup console with a lower priority setting.

-**Block RDM:** If enabled, RDM traffic is blocked on this module.
+<strong>Block RDM:</strong> If enabled, RDM traffic is blocked on this module.

-**Synchronization Address:** If not zero, sets the universe used to synchronise the DMX frames sent from the console.
+<strong>Synchronization Address:</strong> If not zero, sets the universe used to
+synchronise the DMX frames sent from the console.
 Listening devices will receive all DMX frames and then wait for a packet on the synchronisation universe before using or retransmitting the DMX frames.
 Synchronous sACN reduces tearing effects which can result from non-synchronised universes.
 If set to zero, synchronisation is disabled.

-**Ethernet xxx:** Selects whether you want this protocol outputting on this Ethernet adapter.
+<strong>Ethernet xxx:</strong> Selects whether you want this protocol outputting on
+this Ethernet adapter.
 If there are multiple adaptors in the system you can select more than one, and identical information will be sent out on each one.